Skip to main content

 • nvarchar(maxlen): N'this is a text'.

-The primary key refers to the column name that is the row identifier.
+The primary key refers to the column name that is the row ID.

-Unique indicates the columns that form the string identifier.
-Rigi uses the column names to form the string identifier.
-The locale identifier will be ignored.
+Unique indicates the columns that form the string ID.
+Rigi uses the column names to form the string ID.
+The locale ID will be ignored.

 Insert into